ls1intum/artemis-ansible-collection/roles/artemis/README.md

 ```

-The JWT Token can be generated with: `openssl rand -base64 64`
+The JWT secret can be generated with: `openssl rand -base64 64 | tr -d '\n'`.

 ### Additional Variables for external systems